MicrosoftDocs/windows-dev-docs/terminal/panes.md

 ## Creating a new pane

 You can either create a new vertical or horizontal pane in the Terminal.
 Splitting vertically will open a new pane to the right of the focused pane and splitting horizontally will open a new pane below the focused pane.
-To create a new vertical pane of your default profile, you can type `alt+shift+plus`.
-For a horizontal pane of your default profile, you can type `alt+shift+-`.
+To create a new vertical pane of your default profile, you can type <kbd>alt+shift+plus</kbd>.
+For a horizontal pane of your default profile, you can type <kbd>alt+shift+-</kbd>.

 ![Windows Terminal create pane](./images/open-panes.gif)
 _Configuration: [Raspberry Ubuntu](./custom-terminal-gallery/raspberry-ubuntu.md)_